sourcegraph/handbook/content/talent/types_of_interviews.md

   -  Tell us about a recent project you worked on where you collaborate with people outside of your department
   -  Tell me about a project where you or your team had a disagreement with someone in another function

+## Leadership interview
+- Interviewer: a member of the leadership team for the department.
+- Duration: 30-45 minutes.
+- Details: during this stage in the interview process, a member of the leadership team for the department will ask questions to gain more insight into the following areas: your grit, curiosity, passion, growth mindset, intelligence, and values.
+They will also answer any final questions you may have!
+This is generally the last stage in our interview process.
+- Example questions:
+  -  Coming soon

 ## Values interview
 Read more about our values interview [here](https://about.sourcegraph.com/handbook/talent/hiring/evaluating_values).